cedricziel/ha-addon-otelcol/otelcol/DOCS.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: OpenTelemetry collector addon

+This AddOn brings the [OpenTelemetry collector](#) to your HomeAssistant.

 ## How to use